peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 trusted validating resolver.

-This may be fine if all authoritative nameservers are controlled by the same entity (typically the DNS operator).
+This may be fine if all authoritative nameservers are controlled by the same entity (typically the Child DNS Operator).
 However, it poses a problem in conjunction with the multi-signer scenarios laid out in [@!RFC8901], both when deployed temporarily (during a provider change) or permanently (in a multi-homing setup).